 what time is check-in? - check-in is 2pm - 4pm (*Badger Cottage excluded - see below).
 Later check-ins can be arranged by email at least 24 hours in advance but strictly no check-ins between 6pm & 7pm on pub nights (Fri-Mon) or after 9pm on any night.
 Arrivals after 6pm may attract a late check-in fee.
 Check-out is 10am.

 * Badger Cottage guests only: Check-in is anytime after 4pm, and check-out is before 11am

-is the garden suitable for children? – Although we do accept children, the site is not necessarily suitable for all families.
+is the garden suitable for children? - Although we do accept children, the site is not necessarily suitable for all families.
 Due to the nature of the garden we ask that parents maintain an appropriate level of supervision at all times, and parents should note that there is no space for lively/ball games, and there is an unfenced pond in the garden.
-For more information please read the description of the garden above.
+For more information please read the description of the garden below.

 can I bring my dog? - sorry, no pets.
 We have ducks and chickens running freely in the garden & they don't get on well with dogs!

 what's included in the price? - your booking fee includes the use of all our facilities including bikes, communal fire etc. Accommodation with woodburners is supplied with your first basket of wood free.
 Further baskets of wood & pizza oven fuel is available to purchase on site.
 For more information on what to bring please visit the 'facilities' page, and you will find a 'packing list' at the foot of each accommodation page too.